mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

 ## Exercise 2: Configure CI-CD

   Now that the connection is established, we will manually map the Azure endpoint, AKS and Azure Container Registry to build and release definitions.
-We will also deploy the dacpac to **mhcdb** database so that the schema and data is set for the backend.

  >Note : If you encounter an error - ***TFS.WebApi.Exception: Page not found*** for Azure tasks in the build/ release definition, you can fix this by typing a random text in the Azure Subscription field and click the **Refresh** icon next to it.
 Once the field is refreshed, you can select the endpoint from the drop down.
 This is due to a recent change in the VSTS Release Management API.
 We are working on updating VSTS Demo Generator to resolve this issue.